Killing of Chandra Levy: Impact

 Newsweek magazine stated that the media may have become more skeptical of "herd mentality" and open to alternative suspects after the Levy case.
 The D.C. police claimed that it would have discovered Levy's body earlier if not for a miscommunication regarding the scope of the search.
 Commanders had ordered that a search be conducted within 100 yards of each road and trail in Rock Creek Park, but searches were only made within 100 yards of each road, causing the body to remain undiscovered for a longer period of time.

-Both the chief of detectives, Jack Barrett, and the chief of police, Charles H. Ramsey, have since left the force in D.C.
-Ramsey became head of the Philadelphia Police Department; Barrett, who became an analyst for an intelligence support firm in Arlington, Virginia, stated in hindsight that the media had imposed "enormous amounts of pressure" on the D.C. police.
+Both the chief of detectives, Jack Barrett, and the chief of police, Charles H. Ramsey, have since left the force in Washington, D.C.
+Ramsey became head of the Philadelphia Police Department; Barrett, who became an analyst for an intelligence support firm in Arlington County, Virginia, stated in hindsight that the media had imposed "enormous amounts of pressure" on the Washington, D.C. police.
 Morales, who is serving time for conspiracy to distribute methamphetamine and crack cocaine, was scheduled to be released on August 5, 2016.
 Condit retired from politics and moved to Phoenix, Arizona with his wife to manage real estate and open two Baskin-Robbins franchises, which have since closed.